Big blow as Bundesliga star reportedly withdraws from Nigeria’s AFCON squad

 - A Super Eagles player has reportedly pulled out of the 2025 Africa Cup of Nations (AFCON) in Morocco

-- Coach Eric Chelle released a 54-man provisional list for the continental showpiece scheduled for December 21 to January 18
+- Coach Eric Chelle released a 54-man provisional list for the continental showpiece scheduled from December 21 to January 18

-- Nigeria has been drawn in group C alongside Tanzania, Tunisia, and Uganda with the sole aim of winning their fourth title
+- Nigeria has been drawn in group C alongside Tanzania, Tunisia, and Uganda and have the sole aim of winning their fourth title

 CHECK OUT: How to Start Earning with Copywriting in Just 7 Days – Even if You’re a Complete Beginner